-Aerial Hoops: There are so many acrobatics that you can do with the hoop hanging just a few centimeters from the floor, but a lower ceiling will restrict your practice, so a good minimum height for a hoop starts with 3,5 m.
+Aerial Hoops: There is so many acrobatics that you can do with the hoop hanging just a few centimeters from the floor, but a lower ceiling will restrict your practice, so a good minimum height for a hoop starts with 3,5 m.

 Aerial Yoga Hammocks: Aerial Yoga classes do not require a typical ceiling height, anything from 2.75m will work.
-Aerial Yoga Silks are also usually adjustable with daisy chains in studios, because each person is different and the hammock needs to be adjusted to one`s body for usability and for safety.
+Aerial Yoga Silks are also usually adjustable with daisy chains in studios because each person is different and the hammock needs to be adjusted to one`s body for usability and for safety.

 There are different advantages to each.